 The College must be able to account for the whereabouts of its students at all times.
 All students, therefore, are required to obtain permission, and then sign out, before leaving the College grounds.
 In the case of a need to be absent from the College overnight, the student must get special permission and state the location of residence and duration of stay.
+Failure to comply with this request will result in disciplinary action (s)

 Students must be aware that tampering with locks and the exchanging of keys are prohibited.
 The main entrance to the male and female dormitories will be locked at 11:00 p.m.
 Sundays to Thursdays and midnight on Fridays and Saturdays.
+The security and well-being of all residents are of utmost importance.
+Students must be aware that tampering with locks and the exchanging of keys are prohibited.
+Any attempts to tamper with locks or engage in key exchange can result in disciplinary action.
+The main entrance to the male and female dormitories will be locked at 11:00 p.m.
+Sundays to Thursdays and midnight on Fridays and Saturdays.